top of page

 Composting doesn’t happen naturally in the environment and normal biological decomposition still produces methane emissions.

-BOLD hacks nature to create a natural, biological decomposition process that fosters microbial activity to breakdown organic waste quickly, before it produces methane, while combining Nitrogen (e.g., green waste) and Carbon (e.g., food waste) to produce nutrient-rich compost.
+BOLD engineers nature to create a natural, biological decomposition process that fosters microbial activity to breakdown organic waste quickly, reducing methane production significantly, while combining Nitrogen (e.g., brown waste) and Carbon (e.g., food and green waste) to produce nutrient-rich compost.

 Frame 1321315005.png